-West Virginia University at Parkersburg recognizes the examinations of the College Board Advanced Placement Program.
-WVU at Parkersburg's code is 5932 for scores to be forwarded to.
+WVU Parkersburg recognizes the examinations of the College Board Advanced Placement Program.
+WVU Parkersburg's code is 5932 for scores to be forwarded to.
 Please contact the Records Office, located in the Center for Students Services for more information.

 7. AUDITING A COURSE